unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Using an Unlock Account

 We've tried to make it easier for purchasers who are using credit cards or who are not crypto-savvy to use an [Unlock Account](https://docs.unlock-protocol.com/basics/new-to-unlock/unlock-accounts).
-Users can choose to login or checkout using Unlock Account with an email and password, similar to a traditional login experience as an alternative to using a crypto wallet.
+Users can choose to login or checkout using an Unlock Account with an email and password, similar to a traditional login experience as an alternative to using a crypto wallet.

 ![signing using unlock account](/images/blog/redesigned-checkout/new-checkout-unlock-account.png)